anseki/jquery-plainmodal/README.md

 element = element.plainModal('open'[, options])
 ```

-Show specified element as the modal window.
+Show the specified element as the modal window.
-If `options` (see [Options](#options)) is specified, element is initialized with specified `options` before it is shown.
-If element is not initialized yet, element is initialized even if `options` is not specified.
+If `options` (see [Options](#options)) is specified, the element is initialized with specified `options` before it is shown.
+If the element is not initialized yet, the element is initialized even if `options` is not specified (with the default options).
-An element can be initialized by new `options` any number of times.
+The element can be initialized by new `options` any number of times.

 ### `close`